-- Each traffic limit is derived from the heaviest traffic demand period in Silver Spring's case, the p.m. peak hour outbound traffic. - When tested during a comprehensive circulation analysis, the critical lane volumes for intersections in the surrounding Silver Spring/Takoma Park policy area must not be worse than the adopted level of service standards shown in Table 2 unless the Planning Board finds that the impact of improving the intersection is more burdensome than the increased congestion. - The Planning Board and the Department of Transportation must implement Transportation Systems Management for the Silver Spring CBD.
+- Each traffic limit is derived from the heaviest traffic demand period in Silver Spring's case, the p.m. peak hour outbound traffic. - When tested during a comprehensive circulation analysis, the critical lane volumes for intersections in the surrounding Silver Spring/Takoma Park policy area must not be worse than

+- The Planning Board and the Department of Transportation must implement Transportation Systems Management for the Silver Spring CBD.
 The goal of this program must be to achieve the commuting goals for transit use and auto occupancy rates set out below. - The County Government, through the Silver Spring Parking Lot District, must constrain the amount of public and private long term parking spaces.